How to Make Yourself Squirt: A Bold, Honest Guide

 Practical ways to relax:

-- Watch or read something arousing to shift gears.
+• Watching or reading something arousing to shift your focus.

-- “Not everyone can do it.”
-While bodies vary, many who think they can’t simply haven’t found the right mix of technique and mindset.
+• “Not everyone can do it.”
+Bodies vary, but many haven’t found the right combination of technique and mindset.

-- “It’s gross or dirty.”
+• “It’s gross or dirty.”
 Pleasure isn’t shameful.
-Mess can be managed.
-Towels and waterproof sheets exist for a reason.
+Towels and waterproof sheets manage mess effortlessly.

-- “It should happen instantly.”
-Nope.
-Some people squirt the first time, others after months of experimenting.
+• “It should happen instantly.”
+Some people squirt the first time, others after weeks of exploration.
 Both are normal.

 Advanced Tips